-With top-class coffee and tangy juices to start your day right, Stickybeaks is a lovely place to brunch.
-Their crunchy granola is served in super photogenic mason jars, and each table is adorned with fresh floral blooms, meaning your followers will totally forgive you for the agreeable Instagram spam.
+With top-class coffee and tangy juices to start your day in the right way, Stickybeaks is a lovely place to brunch.
+Their crunchy granola is served in photogenic mason jars, and each table is adorned with fresh floral blooms, meaning your followers will totally forgive you for the agreeable Instagram spam.

 Not far from your breakfast spot is the Round Church.
 Officially known as the Church of the Holy Sepulchre, it’s a Grade I listed building dating back to 1130.
 The church’s upper storey, built above the nave, has a glorious conical spire on top, making this a pretty unique space to explore.